sander/doc-packager/notes/evergreen/How to track compliance data?.md

 ## How to process the data

+> **Note**: Perhaps you are working in an environment where you cannot install and run Documentation Packager locally, but where it is run by a continuous integration service such as GitHub Actions.
+In that case, skip the first instruction for running the command yourself.

 Ensure Documentation Packager is properly installed.
 Run `docpkg help` to be sure.

-To process compliance data, run:
+To process compliance data, run from within the directory that contains `Docpkg.toml`:

 ```
 docpkg audit .
 ```

-assuming that you are working in the directory that contains `Docpkg.toml`.
 This command will automatically generate two tables as [comma-separated values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) files:

 - `table/audits.csv`: an overview of documented last audits
 - `table/compliance.csv`: a requirements compliance matrix listing for each requirement the optional annotation and the evidence per release